Hypericum beanii

 What traditional systems uses this plant?

-This plant, Hypericum beanii, is utilized in traditional medicinal practices within specific regions of East Asia to treat various ailments including inflammation and skin conditions.
+This plant, Hypericum beanii, has been used in traditional medicine systems within specific regions of East Africa to treat various physical ailments.

 Evidence Level: ★☆☆☆☆